ACM Author Rights

-- In any repository legally mandated by the agency funding the research on which the work is based and
+- Any Repository legally mandated by the agency or funder funding the research on which the work is based

-- On any non-commercial repository or aggregation that does not duplicate ACM tables of contents, i.e., whose patterns of links do not substantially duplicate an ACM-copyrighted volume or issue.
-Non-commercial repositories are here understood as repositories owned by non-profit organizations that do not charge a fee for accessing deposited articles and that do not sell advertising or otherwise profit from serving articles.
+- Any Non-Commercial Repository or Aggregation that does not duplicate ACM tables of contents.
+Non-Commercial Repositories are defined as Repositories owned by non-profit organizations that do not charge a fee to access deposited articles and that do not sell advertising or otherwise profit from serving scholarly articles.

 Authors can post an Author-Izer link enabling free downloads of the Definitive Version of the work permanently maintained in the ACM Digital Library.

 - On the Author's own Home Page or

 - In the Author's Institutional Repository.